 The term grey is used because of the colour of the fracture surface if a piece is broken.
 If molten cast iron is allowed to cool normally the carbon comes out of solution and forms flakes of graphite which run through the ferrite/pearlite matrix, hence the alternative term, flake graphite iron.
 These flakes are at the microscopic level, the ends of which form stress points in the cast iron.
-Call Durham Foundry on 0114 249 4977 to discuss your Grey Iron Castings and Gray Iron Castings project.

 Grey cast iron came into its own during the industrial revolution when improved production methods and understanding of the metallurgy led to more a reliable material that could be cast into an increasing number of different shapes and section thicknesses.
 The Victorian era saw an explosion in the use of cast iron and that has continued to this day due to the combination of the ability to cast complex shapes at low cost compared to other production methods and materials.

 All our grey iron castings are produced to the current ISO material specification, ISO 185 2005, along with any further certification which a customer may require.
-Our diverse customer base has also given us experience in a wide range of applications for grey iron castings, including pumps and valves, forges, foundries and rolling mills, automotive and aerospace, a wide range of OEMs, quarries and mines, railways and rolling stock, local authorities and artists and sculptors.
+Our diverse customer base has also given us experience in a wide range of applications for grey iron castings, including pumps and valves, forges, foundries and rolling mills, automotive and aerospace, a wide range of OEM's, quarries and mines, railways and rolling stock, local authorities, artists and sculptors.
 We also have long term trading relationships with local pattern makers, machine shops and surface finishers which enable us to quote for the complete supply of the finished casting.
+Call Durham Foundry on 0114 249 4977 to discuss your Grey Iron Castings and Gray Iron Castings project.

 Grey iron can be alloyed with small amounts of copper, molybdenum, vanadium or chrome to produce increasingly stronger irons as the alloy levels are increased.
 This is achieved by controlling the amount of ferrite and pearlite in the iron matrix.
 Ferrite is much softer that pearlite so alloys are used, along with lower levels of carbon and silicon, which will promote a pearlitic structure.
 These alloyed grey irons have applications where a higher tensile strength or hardness is required.
 These alloys also produce an iron that can respond to heat treatment although this is uncommon.
 The only heat treatment routinely used is either stress relieving or annealing.
 With the addition of nickel up to 30% and chrome at smaller levels a range of austenitic grey irons can be produced which have improved properties at elevated temperatures and in aggressive atmospheres and environments.

+One area of potential confusion is the spelling of the word 'grey'.
+This can be spelt either as 'grey' or as 'gray' although gray tends to be an American usage.
 Please browse our website for more information about Durham Foundry and our ability to manufacture Grey Iron Castings & Grey Cast Iron then contact us on 0114 249 4977 or e-mail us on email@example.com.